 Light refreshments will be served, and each guest is welcome to bring a small piece or two of their own to dye at if time allows, which must be 100% natural fiber.

 Shibori is the ancient Japanese technique of folding, twisting, bunching, and binding fabric before dyeing it in a vat of indigo.

 Indigo is a dye made from the pigments of plants found in the Indigofera family.
 It has been used for thousands of years and across many cultures to achieve a range of beautiful blue hues.
 Indigo dye is an all natural and organic compound that is safe for even the most delicate skin.
 It is also 100% machine washable!

-Enter into the magical world of natural and botanical dyeing in this Dyeing with Avocado Workshop.
-Learn the basics of extracting pigment from fresh and dried avocado stones and skins, and brew a vat of blush pink dye as a group.
-Each student will design and create a beautiful silk wrap 52 x 63 inches, manipulating the pattern and intensity of color through methods of fabric preparation, folding, and after dye treatment.
-With the option to DIY your wrap into a kimono style jacket or leave it as is, everyone will walk away with a unique and gorgeous piece.
-Perfect for a Galentine's afternoon with friends, multiple tickets may be purchased!
+Enter into the magical world of natural and botanical dyeing in this Dyeing with Onion Skin Workshop.
+Learn the basics of extracting pigment from yellow onion skins, and brew a vat of sunshine yellow dye as a group.
+Each student will design and create a 12 x 24 inches wall hanging, manipulating the pattern and intensity of color through methods of fabric preparation, folding, and dye treatment.
+Hangings will be mounted on driftwood, making the perfect addition to your home decor, or a thoughtful gift.
+A guide to natural dyeing at home will be included in the class for further experimenting at home!